spjewkes/jrnz/README.md

 * 04/10/2019 - colour has now been added and the Manic Miner snapshot is playable without crashes.
 * 20/10/2019 - bug fixed to allow simple basic "10 print "message"; 20 goto 10" to run
 * 31/03/2024 - fixed bug with NEG instruction so that Jet Set Willy is no longer broken when you enter the second room
-* 05/04/2024 - Z80DOC now runs to completion without missing instructions.
+* 05/04/2024 - Z80 instruction exerciser (documented instructions only) now runs to completion without missing instructions.
 Although some instructions are still failing their checksums.
+* 06/04/2024 - Z80 instruction exerciser (documented instructions only) now passes all tests.